Jet Black: 'Inspirational' drummer for the Stranglers dies aged 84

 Jet Black, the original drummer for 1970s punks The Stranglers, has died aged 84, the band confirmed.

-The musician, who was born Brian Duffy, was a founding member of the Guildford group, playing on hits Peaches, Golden Brown and No More Heroes.
+The musician, who was born Brian Duffy, was a founding member of the Guildford group, playing on hits Golden Brown, Peaches and No More Heroes.

 He last performed with them in 2015, announcing his retirement a few years later due to ill health.